 Creative Care treats trauma and PTSD

 Creative Care is a mental health treatment facility.
-We are accredited and California State licensed to address trauma and PTSD.
-We also specialize in treating any complications that may arise from trauma disorder or PTSD.
-We take your entire medical, environmental, genetic, nutritional, and psychological history into consideration and use that information to create a treatment program specifically for you.
-Our professional and compassionate staff will guide you through the treatment modalities best suited for your needs.
+We are accredited and California State licensed to address trauma and post-traumatic stress disorder.
+Additionally, we specialize in treating any complications that may arise from trauma disorder or PTSD.
+Our team takes your entire medical, environmental, genetic, nutritional, and psychological history into consideration and uses that information to create a treatment program specifically for you.
+Our professional and compassionate staff will guide you through the treatment modalities that best meet your needs.

 Contact Creative Care